zilexa/Homeserver/README.md

 ## Not included:
 1. Your router port forwarding:
-    - The minimum set of services will be exposed, other containers, applications or services like SSH will only be accessible via VPN:
+    - The minimum set of services should be exposed, forward to your server IP: TCP ports 80 and 443 for remote HTTPS access, UDP port 51822 for VPN access, tcp port 22000 for syncing devices via syncthing.
-    - port 80 and 443 for remote HTTPS access, 51822 for VPN access, 22000 for syncing devices.
+    - other containers, applications or services including SSH will only be accessible via VPN.
 2. Acquiring your own domain (mydomain.com) for easy and secure (TLS) HTTPS access.
 This is a requirement for this guide, get it via GoDaddy.com or Porkbun.com.

 &nbsp;